bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 **Question** What is the pathway with the lowest (best) FDR?

 6. Do a subnetwork of ErbB signaling pathway (K).
-* In the table panel (bottom), scroll down and select 'ErbB signaling pathway (K)'.
-The nodes for this pathway should be yellow.
-* Click the button for 'New network from selection (all edges)'

 Hint:select the pathway in the table, that should highlight the genes in yellow.
 Use the subnetwork icon on the Cytoscape tool bar to create it ("New network from selection").